← All Inside Large Language Models modules

 This activity needs JavaScript.
 The lesson below still covers everything.

-It is called self-attention because the queries, keys, and values all come from the same sequence — the tokens are attending to each other.
-Every token, in parallel, does the search you just ran: builds a query, scores it against every key, and pulls in a weighted blend of the values.
-The result is a new set of vectors where each token has absorbed the context most relevant to it.
+The mechanism is termed self-attention because the queries, keys, and values are all derived from the same input sequence — the tokens attend to one another.
+Every token executes the operation just performed in parallel: it constructs a query, scores it against every key, and computes a weighted sum of the corresponding values.
+The result is a new sequence of vectors in which each token's representation has been updated to incorporate the most relevant contextual information.

 # each token's embedding is projected into a query, key, and value